Titi Horsfall

 Titi Horsfall is a Nigerian author.
 She is a recipient of the African Literature Prize from African Achievers Awards.

-Biography

 She has a bachelor's degree in marketing, a masters in banking and finance, and an MBA in oil and gas management from the Robert Gordon University, Aberdeen.

 Horsfall received the award for African Literature Prize from African Achievers Awards in 2016.
 She was of the international authors at the London Book Fair in 2016.